petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 [« Previous: File Management](Chapter-14-File-Management.md) — [Next: Printing »](Chapter-16-Printing.md)

-# Chapter 15: Search and Replace
+# Chapter&nbsp;15: Search and Replace

 Windows offers a common dialog for straight searching and for search and replace.
 I have a strong dislike for this dialog.
 I dislike the modelessness of it, I dislike the simple edit field for the search string, and I dislike the dim-witted way it paints a default border on a disabled button (see Figure&nbsp;22).
 Above all, I dislike the API, which is an invitation to spread related functionality around all the dark corners of a program.